isi-nlp/Zoph_RNN/README.md

 # Zoph_RNN
-This is Barret Zoph's neural network machine translation and language modeling toolkit.
+This is <a href="http://barretzoph.github.io/">Barret Zoph's</a> neural network machine translation and language modeling toolkit.

 -This code allows for multi-GPU parallelization of LSTM machine translation and language models.